Information for LPNs

 - Be a currently enrolled practical nursing student within KCTCS.

 Builds upon the basic nursing skills and concepts learned in the LVN/LPN experience.
 Assists the Practical Nurse to make the beginning transition to the RN role.
-Includes the role of the Associate Degree Nurse and application of the course components of nursing practice to patients experiencing the dysfunctional health patterns of nutritional-metabolic and elimination.
-Upon successful completion of all components of the course, the student will be admitted to NSG 220 and will have earned advanced standing, 15 credit hours in nursing.
+Strengthens the four competencies of nursing practice including human flourishing, nursing judgment, professional identity, and spirit of inquiry and Quality and Safety Education for Nurses (QSEN).
+Emphasizes the concepts of nutrition, metabolism, endocrine, elimination, and integumentary.
+Upon successful completion of all components of the course, the student will be admitted to NSG 229 and will have earned by advanced standing, 16 credit hours in nursing.

 Admission Requirements for LPN's